flagbrad/UrantiaHelper/README.md

 # UrantiaHelper
-A MediaWiki parser extension that allows embedding of {{tub:195:9.8}} referenced to ''The Urantia Book'' in WikiText on MediaWiki pages.
+A MediaWiki parser extension that allows embedding of {{tub:195:9.8}} referenced to *The Urantia Book* in WikiText on MediaWiki pages.

 This will produce a standard MediaWiki external link to a website where this text can be read in English.